Beauty Pop: Manga

-Beauty Pop ran in Ciao magazine for a total of 51 chapters, later bound into 10 volumes by publisher Shogakukan.
-Viz Media licensed the manga for an English release under their Shojo Beat line.

-The series underwent a short hiatus from Ciao, but came back in the October 2006, under the new title Beauty Pop Stage 2, though the volumes themselves stayed under the name Beauty Pop.
+Beauty Pop was serialized in Ciao magazine for a total of 51 chapters and bound into 10 volumes by publisher Shogakukan.
+Viz Media licensed the manga for an English release under its Shojo Beat line.
+The series underwent a short hiatus from Ciao, but returned October 2006 under the new title Beauty Pop Stage 2 and the volumes themselves stayed under the name Beauty Pop.
 The manga was also published in Vietnam by TVM Comics and France by Soleil Productions.

-A sequel manga titled Beauty Pop Returns began serialization on Shogakukan's Ciao Plus website on April 27, 2025.
+A sequel titled Beauty Pop Returns began serialization on Shogakukan's Ciao Plus website on April 27, 2025.